MicrosoftDocs/dynamics365smb-docs/business-central/teams-faq.md

 ### Where do I find Share to Teams in Business Central?

 The **Share to Teams action** can be found in the **Share** menu on all pages, such as card and document pages, list or worksheet pages, including custom pages.
-The action is not available on dialog boxes or pages shown as dialog boxess, such as lookup pages or wizards.
+The action isn't available on dialog boxes or pages shown as dialog boxes, such as lookup pages or wizards.

 ---
 ## See Also